noamraph/nix-pills/pills/03-enter-environment.md

 So far we learned how to query and manipulate the environment.
 But all of the environment components point to the store.

-To query and manipulate the store, there\'s the `nix-store` command.
-We can do some interesting things, but we\'ll only see some queries for now.
+To query and manipulate the store, there's the `nix-store` command.
+We can do some interesting things, but we'll only see some queries for now.

 To show the direct runtime dependencies of `hello`: